Chi Squared A Level Biology

 • Categorical data only: It only works with categorical data; it cannot be used for continuous data.

 • Independence of observations: The observations must be independent of each other.
-For instance, if you're testing the same plant repeatedly, the observations are not independent.
+Here's one way to look at it: if you're testing the same plant repeatedly, the observations are not independent.

 Chi-Squared Test in Different Biological Contexts